coder/docs/environments/autostart.md

 Coder [automatically turns off idle environments](../admin/environment-management/shutdown.md) to help manage resource expenditure.
 Typically, this means environments turn off overnight and remain offline until a rebuild is requested.
-With Autostart, rebuilds may be automatically requested at a time that best suits your workflow.
-You can expect your environments to be ready for you at the start of each work day.
+With Autostart, you can request rebuilds at a time that suits your workflow.
+You can expect your environments to be ready for you at the start of each workday.

 ## Criteria for Autostart

-Your environment must meet the following criteria for you to use Autostart:
+Your environment must be

-1. You've [set the Autostart time and selected environments](#enabling-autostart) to be started automatically at that time.
+- Active (e.g., has been opened within the last five days)

-1. Your environments are off at the Autostart time (Autostart won't work if your environments are on to prevent the possibility of triggering a rebuild while you're working).
+- Off (Autostart doesn't work when environments are *on* to prevent the triggering of a rebuild while you're working)

-1. Your environment must be active.
-We define *inactive* environments as those that haven't been opened within the last five days.

-> Coder may trigger Autostart up to five minutes before your scheduled time to ensure all queued environments are ready by their scheduled time.
+Coder may trigger Autostart before your scheduled time to ensure all queued environments are ready on time.

 ## Enabling Autostart